AdaCore/spark2014/docs/ug/appendix.rst

    define each unit in a separate file.
 You can use the gnatchop tool to automate this.

+#.
+A subset of all Ada fixed-point types and fixed-point operations is
+   supported:

+   * fixed-point types must have a small that is a negative power of 2 or 10
+   * multiplication and division between different fixed-point types and universal real are rejected
+   * multiplication and division whose result type is not the same fixed-point type as its fixed-point argument(s) are rejected

+   These restrictions ensure that the result of fixed-point operations always belongs to the *perfect result set* as defined in Ada RM G.2.3.

 Static Rules Not Checked
 ------------------------